Celtics' Robert Williams won't play Game 4 against Bucks

-MILWAUKEE (AP) — Boston Celtics big man Robert Williams won’t play in Game 4 of the Eastern Conference semifinal against Milwaukee on Tuesday because of soreness in his surgically repaired left knee.
+MILWAUKEE (AP) — Boston Celtics big man Robert Williams was held out of Game 4 of the Eastern Conference semifinal against Milwaukee because of soreness in his surgically repaired left knee.
 Williams had surgery to repair torn cartilage in his knee on March 30.
 The 6-foot-9 Williams returned for Game 3 of the Celtics’ first-round series with the Brooklyn Nets.
 Williams started each of the first three games against the Bucks.
-Udoka said Grant Williams will replace Robert Williams in the Celtics’ lineup Tuesday.
+Grant Williams replaced Robert Williams in the Celtics’ lineup Monday.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.